 Chairman and Founder

 After three years of working for the City of Paterson and seven years with Cruz Construction Company, in 1978 Juan founded his own civil construction company, performing work in sewer and water pipelines throughout the State of New Jersey.
 Over the years, the company has expanded its capabilities and geographic reach and acquired additional construction companies.
-Today, Juan is the Chairman of JAG Companies, Inc., whose entities include Northeast Remsco Construction and Caldwell Marine International, both based in Farmingdale, New Jersey; Huxted Tunneling, based in Palmetto, Florida; and ECI Drilling International based in Conroe, Texas.
+Today, Juan is the Chairman of JAG Companies, Inc., whose entities include Northeast Remsco Construction and Caldwell Marine International, both based in Wall Township, New Jersey; and Huxted Trenchless, based in Conroe, Texas.
 The companies perform a variety of civil construction work including pipelines, tunnels, bridges, highways, treatment plants, rail stations and specializing in the installation of submarine cables.
 These companies presently work throughout North America and the Caribbean.

 Juan has served as past President and Executive Board Member of the Utility and Transportation Contractors Association of New Jersey; former Regional Vice President of the National Utility and Transportation Contractors Association; Executive Committee member of the General Contractors of New York; and as a member of The Moles.
 Juan is also Vice-Chairman of the Cuban American National Foundation.

 Juan and Marta have hosted many political and charitable fundraisers at their home in Colts Neck, NJ, including one for President George W. Bush in 2008; for Senator Marco Rubio of Florida in 2009 and 2015; and for over 700 guests for The Ronald McDonald “HACER” Organization’s 25th Anniversary in 2011.